mumot1999/mastodon/README.md

 Important Notes Regarding this fork
 ===================================

-This is a fork of mastodon code as deployed on https://mastodon.host, to cope with the limits and missing functionnality of the original project.
+This is the fork mastodon as deployed on https://mastodon.host, necessary to cope with the limits and missing functionnality of the original project.

 Patches implemented:
 - PIWIK integration ( allows to have some nice anonymous, self hosted and opensource analytics on the visitors ).